Emergent Spin Supersolids in Frustrated Quantum Materials: spin supersolids in easy-axis triangular antiferromagnets

-In this section, we focus on the compound $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$, which realizes an almost ideal triangular lattice of $\text{Co}^{2+}$ ions carrying effectively spin-$\frac{1}{2}$ moments due to strong spin-orbital couplings.
-Early studies proposed a possible quantum spin liquid ground state in $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{li2020possible,huang2022thermal,liu2022quantum}, potentially related to Kitaev-type interactions~\cite{wellm2021frustration}.
+In this section, we focus on the compound $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$, which realizes an almost ideal triangular lattice of $\text{Co}^{2+}$ ions carrying effectively spin-$\frac{1}{2}$ moments due to strong spin-orbital couplings, as illustrated in Figure~\ref{Fig_2_eaxy_axis}a.
+Early studies proposed a possible quantum spin liquid in $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$~\cite{li2020possible,huang2022thermal,liu2022quantum}, potentially related to Kitaev-type interactions~\cite{wellm2021frustration}.
 This proposal was motivated by the absence of long-range magnetic order down to approximately 0.3~K~\cite{zhong2019strong} and the presence of strong dynamical spin fluctuations down to 0.08~K~\cite{lee2021temporal}.
 More recently, however, by fitting the model parameters using experimental data and comparing various numerical calculations with experimental measurements, compelling evidence for spin supersolid phases has been found in $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$, particularly under applied magnetic fields~\cite{gao2022spin,sheng2022two,xiang2024giant,gao2024double,zhang2025field,hussain2025experimental,popescu2025zeeman,xu2025nmr,woodland2025continuum,sheng2025continuum}.